asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This the introduction the contents of the real data files 1. forecast.zip, 2. location.csv, and 3. histWeather.csv.

-### real_data_analysis.R and related output CSV files
+### real_data_analysis_markdown.Rmd and related output CSV files
-This is the R files including all the content related to real data analysis.
+This is the Rmd files including all the content related to real data analysis.
 It contains the following sections:

 1. Data importing and dataset merging
 2. Smooth FPCA on B-spline Non-parametric Regression